berny-29/Database-cause-effect-pairs/README.md

 x1 y1
 x2 y2
 x3 y3
+...

 Where `x` represents the cause variable and `y` represents the effect variable, separated by a single space.
+The ground truth is therefore represented in this direction: `x → y`.

 ## Data Quality Notes